chrysante/csp/README.md

 This is a support library I originally wrote for my compiler project.
 It is inspired by LLVM's RTTI, but goes a step further by allowing `std::variant`-like `visit` expressions.

+CSP stands for "closed set polymorphism".
+Unlike C++'s `virtual` polymorphism, here all classes in a hierarchy must be known at compile time.

 Requires C++20 and a recent version of Clang (>=13) or GCC (>=11)

 ## Build